 From Me to You - An Honest Expression

-But I’m also no stranger to self-made obstacles, and I often spent a little too much time circumnavigating my own head like a wandering traveller seeking answers.
-Hence the blog, a way to cleanse myself and explore topics that resonate with me most.
+Those who know me well might say I’m a sensitive soul who often gets caught up in the moment, and who sometimes cares a little too much.
+I’m no stranger to self-made obstacles, and I often spend a little too much time circumnavigating my thoughts like a wandering traveller seeking answers.
+Hence my blog - a way to cleanse myself and explore topics that resonate with me most.

-Along with exercise and fresh, summer air, it’s a crucial component of my mental health, which, to be perfectly candid, takes a daily level of mindfulness.
-It’s something I’ve had to learn to accept, manage and try to understand.
+Along with regular exercise and fresh, summer air, it’s a crucial component of my mental health, which, to be perfectly candid, takes a daily level of mindfulness.
+It’s something I’ve had to learn to accept, manage, and try to understand.
 For all that this pandemic has taken away, it’s granted a wealth of time for personal scrutiny.

-It’s pretty simple, really.
-Because of how she makes me feel, about her, myself and about so many things.
-Now that might sound cliched or even over-simplified to some, but for someone who struggles with self-loathing from time to time, as well as a fairly principle-led view of the world, it’s absolutely sincere.
-I guess you could say she steers me in the right direction, when I happen to blow off course.
+Ultimately, it’s pretty simple.
+Because of how she makes me feel, about a great many things.
+That might sound cliched or even over-simplified to some, but for someone who struggles with self-contempt from time to time, as well as a fairly principle-led view of the world, it’s absolutely sincere.
+I guess you could say she steers me in the right direction when I happen to veer off course.
+She’s kept me safe throughout all of this, provided an ear to listen without judgement or bias.
+If only you knew how good that feels for a weary soul.
+Being a good listener takes a whole lot of patience, and it’s fair to say she has it in abundance.

 Previous